mlabs-haskell/catalyst-funded-projects/Fund7/DAO-Traded-Funds/README.md

 Around that time, MLabs was presented with the opportunity to merge DTF with our client Metera.
 Essentially, Metera was building the same platform but with a focus on impact projects.
 Metera's smart contract architecture had progressed, so combining efforts was a straightforward call.
 Following the merger, the MLabs team will continue to offer and support the technical development of the project, while the Metera team will handle marketing and business development.

 Currently, the Metera-DTF project is in the early prototype stage.
-This prototype realizes the functionality described in an early technical specification document.
+This prototype realizes the functionality described in an early technical specification document and can be easily ported to the DTF protocol.

 ## Demo Overview